Napbad/dream/docs/about/lang-reference.md

   - `||`: Logical OR operator.
 The entire expression is true as long as one of the conditions on the left and right is true.
 It also has the short-circuit evaluation characteristic, that is, if the left condition is true, the right condition will not be evaluated.
   - `!`: Logical NOT operator, inverts a single condition, changing true to false and false to true.
 - **Bitwise Operators**
-  - `&`: Bitwise AND operator, performs a bitwise AND operation on the binary representations of two integers.
+  - `&`: Bitwise AND operator, performs a bitwise AND operation on the binary representations of two IntegerNodes.
-  - `|`: Bitwise OR operator, performs a bitwise OR operation on the binary bits of an integer.
+  - `|`: Bitwise OR operator, performs a bitwise OR operation on the binary bits of an IntegerNode.
-  - `^`: Bitwise XOR operator, performs a bitwise XOR operation on the binary bits of an integer.
+  - `^`: Bitwise XOR operator, performs a bitwise XOR operation on the binary bits of an IntegerNode.
-  - `~`: Bitwise NOT operator, performs a bitwise NOT operation on the binary representation of an integer.
+  - `~`: Bitwise NOT operator, performs a bitwise NOT operation on the binary representation of an IntegerNode.
-  - `<<`: Left shift operator, shifts the binary bits of an integer to the left by a specified number of bits, filling the right side with 0s.
+  - `<<`: Left shift operator, shifts the binary bits of an IntegerNode to the left by a specified number of bits, filling the right side with 0s.
-  - `>>`: Right shift operator, shifts the binary bits of an integer to the right by a specified number of bits.
-For signed integers, the left padding bit is the sign bit extension.
+  - `>>`: Right shift operator, shifts the binary bits of an IntegerNode to the right by a specified number of bits.
+For signed IntegerNodes, the left padding bit is the sign bit extension.
-  - `>>>`: Unsigned right shift operator, shifts the binary bits of an unsigned integer to the right by a specified number of bits, always filling the left side with 0s.
+  - `>>>`: Unsigned right shift operator, shifts the binary bits of an unsigned IntegerNode to the right by a specified number of bits, always filling the left side with 0s.
 - **Other Operators**
   - `=`: Assignment operator, assigns the value on the right to the variable or expression on the left.
   - `.`: Used to access the properties of an object or the member variables of a structure.